 I can't even tell you how many sheet masks I've used and regretted.
 I tried to get on board with the hype, but it always ended up in a wave of disappointment.
 Sheet masks aren't easy to apply—it's a faff and most of them don't fit well.
 Then I can't even relax because there's liquid dripping down my chin.

 I know that many sheet masks deliver some pretty powerful actives, but I like the added step of washing a decadent mask off and seeing how glowy my skin looks afterwards.

 Also, I had major eco-guilt after each single-use and unsustainable sheet mask that came into my life.
 So, I'm back to good ol' regular face masks that last longer and feel like more of a treat for both my skin and soul.

 A mud mask was probably one of the first skincare products I ever tried and I'm still into them.
 There's nothing more satisfying than letting that mask dry on your face.
 This is an elevated version of my teen favourite, thanks to the inclusion of pollutant- and toxin-removing pink clay.

 If there was a time capsule that contained all of the products that defined the last few years of the previous decade, it would be the liquid lipstick.
 It's the lip product that single-handedly changed an entire category and caused much chatter on Instagram.

 I converted to liquid lipsticks for a while, as I was interested in how long they lasted compared to regular lipsticks.
-Then I realised just how shocking most of them really didn't work for my lips.
+Then I realised that most of them really didn't work for my lips.

-They're so matte that they start cracking within hours, my lips got sore and the icing on the cake?
-Liquid lipsticks are so hard to remove at the end of the day.
+A lot of them are so matte that they start cracking within hours, my lips got sore and the icing on the cake?
+Liquid lipsticks are really hard to remove at the end of the day.
 Who has time for the that.

 I've tried a lot of things on my lips, and this grown-up cherry chapstick is still ranking at the top of my list.
 It has a silky smooth texture that stays put for hours as well as giving my lips both coverage and shine.